imagemin/pngquant-bin/readme.md

 ### OS X

-Run `npm install` on a OS X 10.7 machine to build the binary.
+- Run `npm install` on a OS X 10.7 machine to build the binary.

 ### Linux

+- Install dependencies by running `sudo apt-get install build-essential libpng-dev zlib1g-dev`.
-Run `npm install` to build the binary.
+- Run `npm install` to build the binary.

 ### Windows

-Download the [Windows binary](http://pngquant.org/pngquant-windows.zip) and put it in `vendor/win/`.
+- Download the [Windows binary](http://pngquant.org/pngquant-windows.zip) and put it in `vendor/win/`.

 ## License